 Orange Spotted Day Gecko

 The orange spotted day gecko (Phelsuma guimbeaui guimbeaui), a species native to Mauritius, along with the gold dust day gecko (Phelsuma laticauda), native to Madagascar and the Comoros islands, are the two species of day gecko that are established on O'ahu.
-It is speculated that the day geckos became established on O'ahu in the mid 1980s though the species has not yet been found on other islands in the Hawaiian chain.
+It is speculated that the day geckos became established on O'ahu in the mid 1980s and the species has also been found on the Big Island and Kauai.
 On O'ahu, the day gecko is established in Makiki, Manoa and Nuuanu in Metro Oahu and in Kane’ohe and Kailua on the windward side of Oahu.
 These two species are rather benign and haven't had any impact on the native flora and fauna.
 In fact, according to the late Sean McKeown, author of "A Field Guide to Reptiles and Amphibians in the Hawaiian Islands", these two day geckos feed on introduced insects and invertebrates that are not native to the Hawaiian islands.
 The orange spotted day gecko is also known to feed on the nectar of flowers and juices of overly ripe fruit.